7Hazard/softronic-korpus/README.md

-# Korpus, a Softronic and KTH project
+# Korpus, a Softronic and KTH Royal Institute of Technology project

 A corpus (words, synonyms, linguistics) RESTful API